MojganSamandarali/MojganSamandarali.github.io/_portfolio/portfolio-1.md

 ---

-# Labour Market Landscape for Economics Graduates in Canada
+The study, titled "Labour Market Landscape for Economics Graduates in Canada," investigates the demand for economics-related job skills across different Canadian provinces.
+The research uses a comprehensive dataset of job listings sourced from Indeed.ca, focusing on positions requiring economics degrees or relevant qualifications.

 ## Methodology